Level0gamedev/fdisk-site/src/about.md

 navi:
   key: about
   parent: ƒdisk
-  excerpt: What is this all about?
+  excerpt: what is this all about?
 ---

 fdisk.space is a personal website and digital garden of [Fred Bednarski](/author).